MuhammedZain15/AUVNET-Internship-Assessment/README.md

    - **Scalability**: Easy to add new features without breaking existing code
    - **Framework Independence**: Business logic is not tied to Flutter or Firebase

-2. **Feature-First Organization**

-   - **Modularity**: Each feature is self-contained with its own data, domain, and presentation layers
-   - **Team Collaboration**: Multiple developers can work on different features simultaneously
-   - **Code Reusability**: Shared components in core layer
-   - **Easier Testing**: Each feature can be tested independently

 3. **BLoC Pattern for State Management**